We rejoice in hope of the glory of God Romans 5:2

 Redemption

-'In him [Jesus] we have redemption through his blood' (Ephesians 1 verse 7)
+'In him [Jesus] we have redemption through his blood' (Ephesians 1:7)

 The following words: redemption, redeem and redeemed are mentioned in total 129 times in the Bible so it's as well to understand them.